top of page

 Van der Merwe has cerebral palsy.
 It is caused by a brain injury in the womb or during birth.
 It is fortunately not a progressive disorder, so it won’t become worse over time.
 In short, there is no real muscle on his right side, which also causes a great loss in strength and difficulty in controlling movement.
 At age 16 when most boys are only concerned about trying to impress girls, Fanie now suddenly had to deal with the knowledge of being disabled.

 Nonetheless, the young boy finally was given a fair chance to prove himself on the sports field, something his heart had been longing for.
-Yet, it should be noted that despite his disability, and being at an able body school, van der Merwe was a great athlete and participated in rugby and cricket for his primary school’s first teams.
+Yet, it should be noted that despite his disability, and being at an "able bodied" school, van der Merwe was a great athlete and participated in rugby and cricket for his primary school’s first teams.
 Things, however, changed during high school.

 “I always played for the school’s third or fourth team [during high school] in rugby and cricket, and I desperately wanted to play at least for the second team.
 I remember the coach once told me that I should warm-up for the second team.
 I thought, this was my big break, but he never called me onto the field.
 I was only warming up!
 The disappointment crept deep into my heart.”